 In 1985, CCEMS was named the Best Advanced Life Support System in Texas.

 One year later, the organization was recognized as the Paramedic Emergency Medical Service of the Year for the United States.
 In a single decade, the organization had earned a national reputation for excellence in emergency care.

 In 1995, CCEMS received the Houston Northwest Chamber’s “Dr. Roberson Excellence in Heath Care Award.”

 In 2006, CCEMS pioneered the Houston area’s first STEMI (Severe Heart Attack) Protocols, allowing Paramedics to bypass the Emergency Room and take patients straight to the Heart Catheterization Lab.
 Many EMS systems in Texas and around the country would follow our lead.

 In 2007, CCEMS was one of the first four EMS systems in the country to deploy the Lucas Automatic CPR Device, which is standard equipment today in most EMS systems.

 In 2012, an independent panel of judges selected Cypress Creek EMS as one of the Principal Financial Group’s 10 Best Companies for Employee Financial Security.
 CCEMS earned this national recognition by linking employee health to long-term financial security…through an expansion of benefits that not only helps retain first-rate employees and but keeps them physically and financially fit.

-In August 2016, CCEMS became the first ground EMS system in the country to transfuse packed red blood cells and fresh plasma in the field.
-One Fire/EMS department, ESD 48 in west Harris County, is a partner in the same blood program.
+In August 2016, CCEMS along with partner ESD 48 Fire/EMS, in west Harris County, became the first ground EMS systems in the country to carry packed red blood cells and fresh plasma in the field 24/7/365.